• Skip to primary navigation

 Explanation: A lady is assuring her kid that she will help him sit next to his father.
 The kid can’t choose the seat himself and needs to help from his mom.

-In day to day speech, however, people tend to use sit more often.
+In the day-to-day speech, however, people tend to use sit more often.

 For example: Don’t worry; I’ll make sure you sit next to your father.